GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 ###  Tags {#tags}

-Starting from DataKit version [1.21.0](../changelog.md#cl-1.21.0), do not include All in Span.Mate are advanced to the first level label.
+Starting from DataKit version [1.21.0](../datakit/changelog.md#cl-1.21.0), do not include All in Span.Mate are advanced to the first level label and only select following list labels:
-But rather selective extraction, the following is a list of possible extracted labels:

 | Mete              | GuanCe tag        | doc           |
 |:------------------|:------------------|:--------------|